Recognizing hard work, knowledge and creativity

 On Oct.
 5, 1970, Marvin Grosswirth, chairman of the Public Relations Committee, proposed that a "Mensan of the Year" award be presented annually to the Mensan who had contributed most significantly to the betterment of Mensa.
 The motion passed, and Arthur Merrill was appointed as this newly-formed Award Committee's first chairman.

 Today, American Mensa has a number of awards that recognize hard work, knowledge and creativity.
-From community service to esoteric cultural knowledge, from writing groundbreaking essays to creating a l33t home page — awards are presented annually recognizing those individuals and groups who shine brighter in their efforts.
+From community service to esoteric cultural knowledge, from writing groundbreaking essays to creating contemporary websites — awards are presented annually recognizing those individuals and groups who shine brighter in their efforts.

 - Foundation awards

 The Mensa Foundation conducts several awards programs designed to recognize the research and support of intelligence.

 American Mensa offers a number of awards each year to Local Groups, officers and volunteers in recognition of their achievements on behalf of their groups.

 American Mensa presents a wide variety of awards recognizing individual members for their contributions to the organization on a national level.
 These awards are presented every year at the Annual Gathering.